Republic Day (India): Background

-India achieved independence from the British Raj on 15 August 1947 following the success of the Indian independence movement which was led by Congress under the leadership of Mahatma Gandhi.
+India achieved independence from the British Raj on 15 August 1947 following the success of the Indian independence movement which was led by Indian National Congress.
+The Indian National Congress (INC) was the largest and, especially under Gandhi, the most influential organization in the final phase of the independence movement—but it was not the only organization or group that fought against British rule.

+It is more accurate to view Indian independence as the result of many political movements, revolutionary groups, leaders, social organizations, workers, peasants, soldiers and ordinary citizens, with Congress playing the central mainstream role.
 This was enacted through the Indian Independence Act 1947, an act of the Parliament of the United Kingdom that partitioned British India into the two new independent dominions of the British Commonwealth.
-India became a constitutional monarchy with George VI as head of state and the Earl Mountbatten as governor-general.
 Without a standalone constitution, its laws were based on the Government of India Act 1935 and governed by the Constituent Assembly of India.

-On 29 August 1947, a seven-member drafting committee was appointed to draft a permanent constitution, with Dr. B R Ambedkar as chairman.
+On 29 August 1947, a seven-member drafting committee was appointed to draft a permanent constitution.
 A draft constitution prepared by the committee was submitted to the Constituent Assembly on 4 November 1948.
 After the draft was discussed and debated, the constituent assembly adopted the constitution on 26 November 1949.
 The major part of the constitution came into effect on 26 January 1950 with Rajendra Prasad becoming the first President of India and the constituent assembly became the Parliament of India under the transitional provisions of the new constitution.
 The date was chosen as the Indian National Congress proclaimed Purna Swaraj (complete independence) on this day in 1930.

 Customs and celebrations

-On the eve of Republic Day, the President addresses the nation.
-On Republic Day, the President of India unfurls the national flag in the national capital New Delhi with the Governors and Lieutenant Governors unfurling the flag at the respective states and union territories.
+On the eve of Republic Day, the President of India addresses the nation.
+He/She unfurls the national flag in the national capital New Delhi with the Governors and Lieutenant Governors unfurling the flag at the respective states and union territories.